curl/everything-curl/transfers/conn/local.md

 do not recommend using those versions**.

-To prevent libcurl from guessing what kind of input that is provided, prefix the interface name with `if!`, to make sure the name is not mistaken for a hostname.
+To prevent libcurl from guessing what kind of input that is provided, prefix the interface name with "if!", to make sure the name is not mistaken for a hostname.

-Similarly, you prefix the provided name with `host!` to insist the address is a hostname or IP number.
+Similarly, you prefix the provided name with "host!" to insist the address is a hostname or IP number.

 ## Local port number